amcginlay/ops-manager-automation/README.md

 # Putting it all together

-There now follows the sequence of commands required to automate a configuration/deployment of the Ops Manager Director, Pivotal Application Service (PAS - Small Footprint) and a handful of common products.
+There now follows the sequence of commands required to automate the configuration/deployment of the Ops Manager Director with either PKS or PAS with a selection of common products.
 This assumes a valid `~/.env` file and a fresh install of the Ops Manager, the version of which is compatible with the target PAS - in this case v2.3.x.
 These steps incorporate both a PivNet download and an Ops Manager import which could take a long time to complete.
-As the script incorporates large downloads/imports, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.
+As the script
+incorporates large downloads/imports, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.